 Bible Contradictions and False Prophecies

-Is the Bible the infallible, inerrant word of God, of does the Bible contradict
+Is the Bible the infallible, inerrant word of God, or does the Bible contradict

 itself?
-It is quite clear that the Bible contradicts itself.
-Here are some
+It is quite clear that the Bible contradicts itself, repeatedly.
+This is

 rather obvious examples ...